ap--/python-seabreeze/docs/MACOSX_INSTALL.md

 # Installing on MacOSX

+_Okay, I really need to emphasize, that using Anaconda is the recommended way to install this module.
+But ok:_

 This should work on OSX versions 10.6 up to the most recent.
 But only on INTEL architectures, not on PowerPC.
 I am testing on 10.10.
 And I have confirmation for 10.9.
 Let me know if you can confirm it working on a different version.

-## Backends

-I really recommend using the cseabreeze backend, because you don't have to do anything.

-### Installing requirements for cseabreeze backend on OSX
+### Installing requirements for cseabreeze backend on OSX not using conda

 Nothing.
 You are done :) The library ships with the wheel.

 ### Installing requirements for pyseabreeze backend on OSX

 You need to find a tutorial for running pyUSB on OSX.
 If you find a good one, let me know, then I'll add it here.
 But I really recommend running cseabreeze.

 ## python-seabreeze